mrfanuel/mrfanuel.github.io/index.md

 I defended my PhD in theoretical physics under the supervision of [Jan Govaerts](https://cp3.irmp.ucl.ac.be/public/member/17) in the Research Institute in Mathematics and Physics of UCLouvain.
 My master degree in Physics was obtained in the same institute.

 ## Latest news
-* New preprint about quantum computing with R. Bardenet and A. Feller [On sampling determinantal and Pfaffian point processes on a quantum computer](https://arxiv.org/pdf/2305.15851.pdf); see also the [Python code](https://github.com/For-a-few-DPPs-more/quantum-sampling-DPPs).
+* Paper about quantum computing with R. Bardenet and A. Feller [On sampling determinantal and Pfaffian point processes on a quantum computer](https://arxiv.org/pdf/2305.15851.pdf); see also the [Python code](https://github.com/For-a-few-DPPs-more/quantum-sampling-DPPs).
+Published in Journal of Physics A: Mathematical and Theoretical.
 * Seminar (50 min.) at ENS Lyon, Inria DANTE, December 13, 2022 (Lyon, France).
 * New preprint [Sparsification of the regularized magnetic Laplacian with multi-type spanning forests](http://arxiv.org/abs/2208.14797) with R. Bardenet; see also the [Julia code.](https://github.com/For-a-few-DPPs-more/MagneticLaplacianSparsifier.jl)